LitoKarageorgou/library-portal/README.md

 ---

-## 📝 Note
+## 🖼️ Assets
-This project was developed as part of a technical assessment.
-It is intended solely for demonstration purposes.
+The icons used in this project are from [Flaticon](https://www.flaticon.com/) and are included for demonstration purposes only.